SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 Here are some of the methods used when working with the database.

-In this example, we will be using a Book database, which has already been created for us on Firebase.
+In this example, we will be using a Book database, which has been created already for us on Firebase.

 **Note: You may not get the same results as shown in the examples below.**

-**This is because as people experiment with the database, they can delete or create new books.**
+**This is because as other students experiment with the database, they can delete or create new books.**

 **This way, the database will inevitably change.**

+## Getting All Books

 Open **Postman** and create a new request.